Boards and Councils

 The Program Directors Council (PDC) consists of seven elected Program Director members who are the Residency Program Directors at their institutions.
 The elected positions include a President, President-Elect, Past President, and four Members-at-Large.
 The PDC provides an opportunity for the Program Directors to plan educational activities and to address issues pertinent to their position.

-Medical Student Educators Council
+Directors of Medical Student Education Council

 Research Directors Council